Wrapped Bitcoin (WBTC) Achieves Market Capitalization of $11.51 Billion

-Wrapped Bitcoin (CURRENCY:WBTC) traded up 1.3% against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on October 9th.
-During the last week, Wrapped Bitcoin has traded 15% higher against the U.S. dollar.
-Wrapped Bitcoin has a market cap of $11.51 billion and approximately $208.04 million worth of Wrapped Bitcoin was traded on exchanges in the last 24 hours.
-One Wrapped Bitcoin coin can now be purchased for approximately $55,059.55 or 1.00020673 BTC on major exchanges.
+Wrapped Bitcoin (CURRENCY:WBTC) traded up 1.3% against the US dollar during the 1-day period ending at 12:00 PM Eastern on October 9th.
+One Wrapped Bitcoin coin can now be bought for $55,059.55 or 1.00020673 BTC on popular exchanges.
+During the last week, Wrapped Bitcoin has traded 15% higher against the US dollar.
+Wrapped Bitcoin has a total market capitalization of $11.51 billion and $208.04 million worth of Wrapped Bitcoin was traded on exchanges in the last day.

 - Cosmos (ATOM) traded down 1.1% against the dollar and now trades at $35.50 or 0.00064494 BTC.